arangodb/spring-boot-starter/demo/README.md

 ## Within

-`Within` both sorts and filters entities, returning those within the given distance, range or shape.
+`Within` both sorts and filters entities, returning those within the given distance, range, or shape.

-Lets add some methods to `LocationRepository` which use different filter criteria.
+Let's add some methods to `LocationRepository` that use different filter criteria.

 ```java
 GeoResults<Location> findByLocationWithin(Point location,Distance distance);
 Iterable<Location> findByLocationWithin(Point location,Range<Double> distanceRange);
 ```

-With these methods we can search for locations within a given distance or range to our point – Winterfell.
+With these methods, we can search for locations within a given distance or range to our point – Winterfell.

 ```java
 System.out.println("## Find all locations within 50 kilometers of 'Winterfell'");